 - Name Sets the name of your bitstream file.
-The default name is the design name. - Location Location of the file to be exported. - Existing files Lists any existing programming job files at the selected location. - Program(JTAG Programming Interface) Existing files Click Design or SPI Flash or both to include the configured device chain with bitstream files and/or SPI flash binary file.
+The default name is the design name. - Location Location of the file to be exported. - Existing files Lists any existing programming job files at the selected location. - Program (JTAG Programming Interface) Existing files Click Design or SPI Flash or both to include the configured device chain with bitstream files and/or SPI flash binary file.
 JTAG is the default programming interface for PolarFire Devices.
 SPI Flash option is only available if SPI Flash is configured in Configure Design Initialization Data and Memories tool.
 Otherwise it remains grayed out.
 Info message appears based on the configuration selected. - Design bitstream file format Lists all the available bitstream files, one of which will be included in the programming job for the current target device.
 The format of the Bitstream file can be selected from the Format drop down menu.
-PPD is the default bitstream file format. - · Design bitstream file type

-- File to Program at trusted facility(only available when the design is configured with Bitstream Encryption with Default Key in the Configure Security tool- Click to enable programming for Fabric/sNVM and eNVM bitstream components at a trusted facility. - Master file to program at trusted facility(available when the design is configured with Custom Security options in the Configure Security tool or when the design is configured with Permanent Locks in the Configure Permanent Locks for Production tool) - Click to include: - Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed at a trusted facility.
+PPD is the default bitstream file format. - · Design bitstream file type - File to Program at trusted facility(only available when the design is configured with Bitstream Encryption with Default Key in the Configure Security tool- Click to enable programming for Fabric/sNVM and eNVM bitstream components at a trusted facility. - Master file to program at trusted facility (available when the design is configured with Custom Security options in the Configure Security toolor when the design is configured with Permanent Locks in the Configure Permanent Locks for Production tool) - Click to include: - Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed at a trusted facility.
+It is available if UPK1 is not permanently locked and the Update Policy Fabric /sNVM or eNVM (available in PolarFire SoC only) is passcode protected or any of program, authenticate, or verify action is locked.

-Figure 119: Export FlashPro Express Job Dialog Box with Custom Security Options Set with the Configure Security Tool
+Figure 9-6.
+Export FlashPro Express Job Dialog Box with Custom Security Options Set with the Configure Security Tool

 - Custom Security is always programmed in the Master file. - Security-only programming must be performed only on erased or new devices.
 If performed on a device with fabric programmed, the fabric will be disabled after performing security-only programming.
-You must reprogram the fabric to re-enable it. - File encrypted with UEK1 to program at untrusted facility or for Broadcast field update- Click to include: - Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed.

-- File encrypted with UEK2 to program at untrusted facility or for Broadcast field update-Click to include: - Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed.
+You must reprogram the fabric to re-enable it. - File encrypted with UEK1 to program at untrusted facility or for Broadcast field update Click to include: - · Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed is available if UPK1 is not permanently locked and the Update Policy Fabric /sNVM or eNVM (available in PolarFireSoC only) is passcode protected or any of program, authenticate or verify action is locked. - File encrypted with UEK2 to program at untrusted facility or for Broadcast field update Click to include: - · Fabric/sNVM. - eNVM - Include Plaintext Pass Keys into the bitstream files to be programmed is available if UPK1 is not permanently locked and the Update Policy Fabric /sNVM or eNVM (available in PolarFireSoC only) is passcode protected or any of program, authenticate or verify action is locked.